-September 19th - Camille Ducet, Science and Nature Illustrator and Creator of the Cayuga Lake BioRegional Map and Brigid Hubberman, Illustrator and Author working on a book to educate children about the Cayuga Lake watershed - Why is art important as we develop a relationship with Nature?
+September 19th - Camille Doucet, Science and Nature Illustrator and Creator of the Cayuga Lake BioRegional Map.
+Why is art important as we develop a relationship with Nature?

-You may bring your own food and refreshments on board, though we aspire to work with local wineries and breweries to offer local beverages for sale.
+You may bring your own food and refreshments on board, though nearly every Community Cruise will feature a local winery or brewery onboard to offer beverages for sale.

 You should book your Community Cruise ahead of time, by selecting the date of interest in our Booking Calendar.

 Sundays at Sunset (exact times vary by month)

 July 4th - Salsa at Sunset w DJ Michael Luis

 July 11th - Hip Hop Soul Cruise w DJ ha-MEEN